New bounds and efficient algorithm for sparse difference resultant: Main results

-The procedure for compute sparse difference resultant described above has been implemented in the computer algebraic system Mathematica, named by \textbf{SDResultant}.
-The user interface only need two arguments: the difference polynomial system and the difference indeterminates.
-The compiled function \textbf{SDResultant} will automatically check whether the input difference polynomial system exists sparse difference resultant or not.
-If yes, the function \textbf{SDResultant} returns the required sparse difference resultant which corresponds to the algebraic sparse resultant of the algebraic essential system with minimal ranking where the number of polynomials is more one than the number of variables after some necessary simplifications.
+{\textbf{Algorithm 1} for finding the sparse difference resultant described above has been implemented in the computer algebra systems {Mathematica and Maple.} The complied function \textbf{SDResultant} with Mathematica outputs the strong essential polynomial system, and then calling mixed subdivision method with Maple in \citep{emiris} gives the required sparse difference resultant which corresponds to the sparse resultant of the obtained strong essential polynomial system.
+The interface of \textbf{SDResultant} only need two arguments: the difference polynomial system and the difference indeterminates.
+The function \textbf{SDResultant} will automatically check whether the input difference polynomial system is Laurent transformally essential or not.
+If yes, the function \textbf{SDResultant} returns the strong essential polynomial system.}

-One merit of the package \textbf{SDresultant} is that, by transforming the difference polynomials into the corresponding symbolic support matrix, it only requires the technique of linear algebra, such as the rank of matrix, row reduction and so on, to discriminate the related conditions and finally to compute sparse difference resultant.
-Another one is that the algorithm finally gives the matrix representation of sparse difference resultant which may facilitate to show the properties and construct fast algorithms for sparse difference resultant.
+There exist two obvious merits for \textbf{Algorithm 1}.
+One merit of \textbf{SDResultant} is that, by characterizing the difference polynomials with the corresponding symbolic support matrix, it only requires the techniques of linear algebra, such as computing the rank of matrices, row reduction and so on, to discriminate the related conditions and finally output the strong essential polynomial system.
+Another one is that the algorithm finally gives the matrix representation of sparse difference resultant which may facilitate to show the properties and explore fast algorithms for sparse difference resultant.